wronai/domd/docs/domdignore.md

 ## 🚫 Ignored Commands (19)

-These commands are skipped based on .domdignore rules:
+These commands are skipped based on .doignore rules:

 | Command | Source | Description | Ignore Reason |
 |---------|--------|-------------|---------------|